Red Pyramid: Modern day

 The Red Pyramid is 105 m high, and 220 m wide.
-A rare pyramidion, or capstone, for the Red Pyramid has been uncovered and reconstructed, and is now on display at Dahshur.
-However, whether it was actually ever used is unclear, as its angle of inclination differs from that of the pyramid for which it was apparently intended.
+Fragments of a rare pyramidion, or capstone, for the Red Pyramid were uncovered and reconstructed, and are now on display at the Red Pyramid's site at Dahshur.
+However, whether the fragments were actually ever part of a pyramidion is unclear, as the reconstruction's angle of inclination differs from that of the pyramid for which it was apparently intended.

 The Red Pyramid, along with the Bent Pyramid, was closed to tourists for many years because of a nearby army camp.
-It is now usually open for tourists and a somewhat intrusive ventilation has been installed which pipes air down the entrance shaft to the interior chambers.
+It is now usually open for tourists and a somewhat intrusive ventilation system has been installed which pipes air down the entrance shaft to the interior chambers.
 Visitors climb steps cut in or built over the stones of the pyramid to an entrance high on the north side.
 A passage, 3 ft in height and 4 ft wide, slopes down at 27° for 200 ft to a short horizontal passage leading into a chamber whose corbelled roof is 40 ft high and rises in eleven steps.
 At the southern end of the chamber, but offset to the west, another short horizontal passage leads into the second chamber.
-This passage was probably closed at one time and the offset was a measure intended to confuse potential robbers.
+This passage was probably closed at one time and the offset was a measure intended to confuse potential tomb robbers.
 The second chamber is similar to the first and lies directly beneath the apex of the pyramid.

-High in the southern wall of the chamber is an entrance, now reached by a large wooden staircase built for the convenience of tourists.
+High in the southern wall of the second chamber is an entrance, now reached by a large wooden staircase built for the convenience of tourists.
 This gives onto a short horizontal passage that leads to the third and final chamber with a corbelled roof 50 ft high.
 The first two chambers have their long axis aligned north-south, but this chamber's long axis is aligned east-west.
 Unlike the first two chambers, which have fine smooth floors on the same level as the passages, the floor of the third chamber is very rough and sunk below the level of the access passage.
-It is believed that this is the work of robbers searching for treasure in what is thought to have been the burial chamber of the pyramid.
+It is believed that this is the work of tomb robbers searching for treasure in what is thought to have been the burial chamber of the pyramid.
+The ceiling and walls are also blackened with soot which may have been caused by torches and possibly by the heating and smashing of the sarcophagus and limestone floor by the tomb robbers.